getify/Functional-Light-JS/manuscript/ch7.md

 var point = outer();
 ```

+I> ## Note
+I>
-**Note:** The `inner()` function creates and returns a new array (aka, an object!) each time it's called.
+I> The `inner()` function creates and returns a new array (aka, an object!) each time it's called.
 That's because JS doesn't afford us any capability to `return` multiple values without encapsulating them in an object.
 That's not technically a violation of our object-as-closure task, because it's just an implementation detail of exposing/transporting values; the state tracking itself is still object-free.
 With ES6+ array destructuring, we can declaratively ignore this temporary intermediate array on the other side: `var [x,y,z] = point()`.
 From a developer ergonomics perspective, the values are stored individually and tracked via closure instead of objects.

 What if we have nested objects?